 Where can I go for more help on tree laws and neighbor disputes?

-To learn more about laws governing trees on your property, and what to do if your tree is damaged, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
+To learn more about laws governing trees on your property, and what to do if your tree is damaged, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Emily Doskow and Lina Guillen (Nolo).
 If you want to consult with a lawyer about tree damage or another type of neighbor dispute, check out Nolo's trusted Lawyer Directory, to find an attorney near you.